mnets/pymnet/doc/index.rst

 * Scalable implementation for sparse networks: memory usage scales linearly with the number of edges and number of nodes

-* Rule based generation and lazy-evaluation of coupling edges
+* Rule-based generation and lazy evaluation of coupling edges

-* Various network analysis methods, transformations, reading and writing networks, network models etc.
+* Various network analysis methods, transformations, reading and writing networks, network models, etc.

-* Visualization (using Matplotlib or D3 as a backend)
+* Visualization (using matplotlib or D3 as a backend)

 * Integration with NetworkX for monoplex network analysis